sleeQwQ/webAssignment2/README.md

 Tests: tests/functional/api/movies/index.js, tests/functional/api/authentication/index.js

 + Post /api/users - Test the input without username or password.
 Test with non-existing username.
 Test when password is wrong.
-Tests: tests/functional/api/users/index.js, tests/functional/api/authentication/index.js
+Tests: tests/functional/api/authentication/index.js

 + Post /api/users?action=register - Test the input without username or password.
 Test registering with a bad password.
 Test registering with an existing username.
+Tests: tests/functional/api/authentication/index.js

++ Get /api/users/:userName - Test when there is no user matching the input name.
 Tests: tests/functional/api/users/index.js

-+ Get /api/users/userName - Test when there is no user matching the input name.
++ Put /api/users/:userName - Test when there is no user matching the input name.
 Tests: tests/functional/api/users/index.js

-+ Put /api/users/userName - Test when there is no user matching the input name.
++ Delete /api/users/:userName - Test when there is no user matching the input name.
 Tests: tests/functional/api/users/index.js

-+ Delete /api/users/userName - Test when there is no user matching the input name.
++ Post /api/users/:userName/favourites - Test when there is no user matching the input name.
+Test when the movie's id is invaild or no such movie.
+Test adding one specific movie twice.
 Tests: tests/functional/api/users/index.js

++ Get /api/users/:userName/favourites - Test when there is no user matching the input name.
+Tests: tests/functional/api/users/index.js

++ Delete /api/users/:userName/favourites/:id - Test when there is no user matching the input name.
+Test when the id is invaild or no such movie.
+Tests: tests/functional/api/users/index.js

-+ Post /api/users/userName/favourites - Test when there is no user matching the input name.
++ Post /api/users/:userName/watchlist - Test when there is no user matching the input name.
 Test when the movie's id is invaild or no such movie.
 Test adding one specific movie twice.
 Tests: tests/functional/api/users/index.js

++ Get /api/users/:userName/watchlist - Test when there is no user matching the input name.
+Tests: tests/functional/api/users/index.js

++ Delete /api/users/:userName/watchlist/:id - Test when there is no user matching the input name.
+Test when the id is invaild or no such movie.
+Tests: tests/functional/api/users/index.js

++ Get /api/upcoming - Test getting upcoming movies without prior authentication.
+Tests: tests/functional/api/authentication/index.js

++ Post /api/upcoming - Test when the new movie has no title.
+Test adding a movie without prior authentication.
+Tests: tests/functional/api/upcoming/index.js, tests/functional/api/authentication/index.js

++ Get /api/upcoming/:id - Test when the id is invaild.
+Test when there is no such movie.
+Test getting an upcoming movie without prior authentication.
+Tests: tests/functional/api/upcoming/index.js, tests/functional/api/authentication/index.js

 ## Continuous Delivery/Deployment.

 + https://movies-api-staging1632.herokuapp.com/ - Staging deployment
 + https://movies-api-prod1632.herokuapp.com/ - Production

-....
-Show a screenshots from the overview page for the two Heroku apps e,g,

 + Staging app overview